 Adryan Corcione: Thank you for having me, Eddie.

 Eddie Conway: Okay.
-And thank you for joining this episode of [inaudible 00:24:45] the Bars for the real news.
+And thank you for joining this episode of Rattling the Bars for The Real News.